High-dimensional coherent one-way quantum key distribution: Discussion

 \section{Discussion}

-A major disadvantage of our protocol is that it does not exhibit higher resilience to noise as expected from high-dimensional QKD protocols.
-We calculate the secure key rate per photon versus the bit error rate for different dimensional encoding sizes as presented in Figure \ref{Fig5}.
-In the case of $D=2$ we were able to extract secure key rate up to QBER of $13.6\%$, while for $D=16$ the maximal QBER the protocol can tolerate reduces to $6.2\%$.
-This is caused by the linear scaling of the error rate with the dimension due to the leakage of the modulator and the dark counts.
-Our protocol is therefore not optimal for increasing the communication distances.
-Fortunately, however, our protocol is useful in most commerciallt relevant cases since in realistic systems the typical error rate is lower than a few percent.
+By employing a novel scheme for arbitrary-dimensional QKD that leverages standard commercial hardware, we managed to enhance the secure key rate, showcasing the effectiveness of our method.
+The potential applicability and implications of our research, however, go well beyond our system.

-So far we focused on the most popular and cost effective commercial design based on standard single photon APDs and showed a significant enhancement of the secure bit rate.
-A Similar analysis shows an improvement also for high-end QKD systems based on superconducting nanowire detectors.
-For example, considering $100 ns$ dead time and modulation rates as high as $10 Gbps$, the secure bit rate at dimension $D=8$ may increase by a factor of 1.66 at relative to standard binary COW encoding.
+First, our technique has the potential to be integrated with other time-bin QKD systems.
+While we showed enhancement in the secure key rate for the most popular and cost-effective commercial design based on standard single photon avalanche photodiode, a similar analysis shows an improvement also for high-end QKD systems based on superconducting nanowire detectors.
+For example, considering detector deadtime of $10 ns$ and modulation rates as high as $10 Gbps$, the secure bit rate at dimension $d=8$ may increase by a factor of 2 compared with standard two-dimensional COW encoding.
+In general, for time-bins systems, our approach for encoding high-dimensional information enables higher key rates in the detector's saturation regime.
+This regime is obtained in typical systems up to 100km fiber links \cite{lee2019large}.

+Moreover, our high-dimensional QKD method is not limited to time-bin encoding and is directly applicable to other QKD qudit encoding schemes, such as in the spatial and spectral degrees of freedom.
+For example, QKD with states encoded with spatial modes such as non-overlapping Gaussian beams, orbital angular momentum, or waveguide modes requires a multiport interferometer.
+Our approach may offer new opportunities for implementing high-dimensional QKD with spatial encoding relying on a single Michelson interferometer \cite{mirhosseini2015high,canas2017high,sit2017high, bouchard2018experimental,bouchard2019quantum, sulimany2022all, lib2022processing}.
+Similarly, applying our protocol in the spectral domain using frequency bins and a single acoustic optic modulator to interfere only with adjacent spectral modes can pave the way for high-dimensional QKD with frequency-bins \cite{reimer2016generation, kues2019quantum}.
+This suggests that our method could serve as a more generalized solution for high-dimensional QKD, applicable across diverse platforms and systems.

+Lastly, it is worth noting the potential of our approach to apply to systems working with entangled photon pairs, in addition to weak coherent states.
+The adaptability of our method could further secure communication in systems exploiting entangled states with different encoding degrees of freedom including time-energy \cite{thew2004bell,brendel1999pulsed,jha2008exploring,maclean2018direct}, angle-angular momentum \cite{vaziri2002experimental,leach2010quantum,sit2017high,erhard2018twisted}, and position-momentum \cite{howell2004realization,schaeff2015experimental,wang2018multidimensional,srivastav2022quick}.